RMIT-Hive-Rocketry/GCS/docs/setup.md

 > [!WARNING]
 > Please let me know if this is wrong.
 I may have missed some things

-Building all from source can be found the `build.yml` action.

 ## Setup Instructions

 Firstly navigate into this repository directory and ensure you have Python 3 installed